Safety

 May 25, 2022

-Company A chose to truly prioritize safe driving protocols — thus, enhancing safety, lowering premiums, giving them better access to resource management and cost-effective maintenance, while Company B did what they could to get by.
-This made a huge difference in Company A’s ability to access the best insurance rates.
+Company A chose to truly prioritize safe driving protocols — enhancing safety, lowering premiums, and improving access to resource management and cost-effective maintenance.
+Company B did what they could to get by.
+This difference had a major impact on Company A’s ability to access the best insurance rates.

 Company A’s secret?
-Using a powerful combination of analyzing Behavior Analysis and Safety Improvement Category (BASIC) scores (from FMCSA) plus telematics and coaching their drivers for improvement.
+Using a powerful combination of analyzing Behavior Analysis and Safety Improvement Category (BASIC) scores from FMCSA, layered with telematics data and proactive driver coaching.

 Visualize Issues and Challenges